 Check out some more tips in my post here: How to Calm a Class or a Kid Using Mindfulness

-So, with those tips, try these 14 different types of breathing exercises with your kids or students!
-Pick one to focus on from a day or a week, then move on to others.
+So, with those mindfulness tips, try these 14 different types of breathing exercises for kids or students!
+Pick one to focus on each day or a week, then move on to others.